anandhupillai08/anandhupillai08/README.md

 - 🌱 I’m currently learning Full stack development
 - 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me : email- anandhupillai08@gmail.com
+- Fun fact: The term "git" is British slang for an unpleasant person.
+Torvalds chose the name because he often jokingly referred to himself as a git.

 <!---